Many dogs have skills and abilities that allow them to assist humans. One familiar and particularly fantastic example is police dogs.

 Their small to medium stature also makes them suited for specialized tasks that would be inappropriate or impossible for larger doggos.
 These dogs love to keep busy and will enjoy having a daily set of tasks to focus on and stay engaged.

 Beagles can occasionally have a stubborn steak or be somewhat of a challenge to train.
 Therefore, any beagle slated for police work should be evaluated carefully for responsiveness and obedience.

-Bloodhounds are one of the first dogs to engage in law enforcement work due to their impressive sense of smell.
-They usually live anywhere from 12 to 15 years and need lots of obedience training early on to ensure that they follow their noses when instructed to do so.
+Bloodhounds are one of the first dogs for police work due to their impressive sense of smell.
+They usually live anywhere from 12 to 15 years and need lots of additional training early on to ensure that they follow their noses when instructed to do so.

-These harmonious hounds are far from a lazy dog breed and enjoy having a job, making them well suited for roles in K-9 units.
-Bloodhounds are large dogs weighing anywhere from 80 to 110 pounds.
+These hounds are far from a lazy dog breed and enjoy having a job, making them well suited for roles in K-9 units.

 It’s worth noting that these dogs are known for being a challenge to train due to being easily distracted by enticing scents.
 However, with consistent obedience training, these docile dogs make great detection or search members of law enforcement task forces.